YalimD/navigable_area_reconstruction_from_image/README.md

  "Auto-rectification of user photos."
 2014 IEEE International Conference on Image Processing (ICIP).
 IEEE, 2014.
 * Bazin, Jean-Charles, and Marc Pollefeys.
 "3-line RANSAC for orthogonal
  vanishing point detection."
 2012 IEEE/RSJ International Conference on Intelligent Robots and Systems.
 IEEE, 2012.
+* Bose, Biswajit, and Eric Grimson.
+"Ground plane rectification by tracking moving objects."
+Proceedings of the Joint IEEE International Workshop on Visual Surveillance and Performance Evaluation of Tracking and Surveillance.
+2003.

 Requires: (Tested on Python 3.7 with Anaconda)
 * OpenCV 4.2